alp4125/PowerShell/EXE Application Information Tool/README.md

 To Copy information from a text box, just mark the text and click on Copy.
 If you want to get information from another file click on Clear and then Browse again.

+The function behind the information is published in the file **Get-ExeAppInformation_function.ps1**